Traubert/FiNer-rules/finer-readme.md

 # FiNER – Finnish Named-Entity Recognizer
-## v.
+### v.
 1.3.1 / 2018-12-11

-**NOTE: This page documents FiNER as found in finnish-tagtools 1.3.1 (December 2018).
-For the documentation of the most recent version of FiNER + links to up-to-date distributions, click [here](https://github.com/Traubert/FiNer-rules).**
+**NOTE: This page documents FiNER as found in v.
+1.3.1 of `finnish-tagtools` (December 2018).
+For the documentation of the latest version of FiNER + links to up-to-date distributions, click [here](https://github.com/Traubert/FiNer-rules/finer-readme.md).**

 FiNER is a rule-based named-entity recognition tool for Finnish.
 It uses tools based on the CRF-based tagger [FinnPos](https://github.com/mpsilfve/FinnPos), the Finnish morphology package [OmorFi](https://github.com/flammie/omorfi), and the FinnTreeBank corpus for tokenization and morphological analysis, and a set of pattern-matching (`pmatch`) rules for recognizing and categorizing proper names and other expressions in plaintext input.